reedmayhew18/qoi-py/README.md

 ![QOI](https://img.shields.io/badge/QOI-spec%20compliant-orange.svg)
 ![Sass](https://img.shields.io/badge/sass-100%25-pink.svg)

-A fiercely optimized, pure Python implementation of the [QOI (Quite OK Image)](https://qoiformat.org/) format.
+A fiercely optimized, pure Python implementation of the [QOI (Quite OK Image)](https://qoiformat.org/) format by [@phoboslab](https://github.com/phoboslab).
 We took a "Quite OK" format and gave her a BBL (Byte-Buffer Logic) and a face lift.

 ## 🤷‍♂️ What is QOI?